Cavapoo Puppy WaitlistWaitlist NOW OPEN for 2024

 When dog breeding, this aids in mate selection as we do not want to breed two dogs who carry for the same gene, if that gene is expressed and detrimental to the breed.

 Dogs can be “cleared through parentage” when available.

 Health Checked is not the same and can mean that the breeder themselves looked the dog over, or a vet could have.
-While that is great, that does not clear the dog of genetic diseases or health issues that can only be seen by x-ray and other means.
+While that is great, that does not clear the dog of genetic diseases or health issues that can only be seen by blood work, specialist examination, x-ray and other means.

 Why is early socialization important?

 Early socialization is important because it allows puppies to normalize people of all different shapes, sizes, and descriptions, as well as environmental factors such as different places, busy places, traffic, strange noises like fireworks and thunder, and many many more things that we take for granted and don’t notice.

 Before filling out the waitlist: